dhutapratama/docs/mail.md

 <a name="previewing-mailables-in-the-browser"></a>
 ### Previewing Mailables In The Browser

 When designing a mailable's template, it is convenient to quickly preview the rendered mailable in your browser like a typical Blade template.
-For this reason, Laravel allows you to return any mailable directly from a route closure or controller.
+For this reason, Lets allows you to return any mailable directly from a route closure or controller.
 When a mailable is returned, it will be rendered and displayed in the browser, allowing you to quickly preview its design without needing to send it to an actual email address:

     Route::get('/mailable', function () {
         $invoice = App\Models\Invoice::find(1);